anurag-singh-9622/sample/github.md

 # Code Documentation

-This code fetches the repository information from GitHub and displays the fetched files using Streamlit.
-Below is a detailed explanation of each part of the code:
+This code is designed to fetch repository information from GitHub and display the contents of the files in the repository using Streamlit.

 ## GitHubRepoFetcher Class

+### Constructor
-- `__init__(self, owner, repo)`: Initializes the class with the owner and repository name.
-It also initializes two attributes to store file contents and paths.
+- `__init__(self, owner, repo)`: Initializes the GitHubRepoFetcher class with owner and repo details.

+### Methods
 - `_fetch_contents(self, file_path="")`: Fetches the contents of files in the repository recursively.
-It makes API requests to GitHub and stores the file contents in a dictionary.
-- `_fetch_file_content(self, file_path)`: Fetches and decodes the content of a specific file in the repository using base64 decoding.
+- `_fetch_file_content(self, file_path)`: Fetches and decodes the content of a specific file in the repository.
-- `fetch_files(self)`: Initiates the recursive fetching of files from the repository and returns the list of contents.
+- `fetch_files(self)`: Initiates the recursive fetching of files from the repository.
-- `display_files(self)`: Displays the fetched files using Streamlit and prints them to the console.
+- `display_files(self)`: Displays the fetched files in Streamlit and prints to the console.

 ## Main Class

+### Static Method
 - `main()`: Main execution point for the script.
-It specifies the repository details, instantiates the `GitHubRepoFetcher` class, fetches files from the repository, and displays the fetched files.

-## Usage
+## Execution
-- To use this script, set the `owner` and `repo` variables with the GitHub repository owner and name.
+- The script specifies the repository details (owner and repo).
+- Instantiates the GitHubRepoFetcher class with the specified details.
-- Run the script to fetch and display the files from the specified repository.
+- Fetches files from the repository and displays them using Streamlit.

+---

-This code provides a structured way to fetch and display repository files, making it easy for beginners to understand and use.
+This code uses the `requests` library to interact with the GitHub API, `base64` for decoding file content, and `streamlit` for displaying the fetched files.
+The script provides a structured way to fetch and display the repository contents.